Skip to content

 Limiting the Current supply to an LED at 1 mA

-Due to the recent technological revolution in super bright LED indicators, the current needed to make an indicator perfectly visible on a panel has significantly lowered.
+Due to the technological revolution in super bright LED indicators, the current needed to make an indicator perfectly visible on a panel has significantly lowered.
 Here, we only need 1 milliamp to power the LED, yet we use the same 3 Volt supply.
 This is much more efficient because it produces less heat.

 Most of the colours are now available in Super Bright varieties, even though the above Circuit Schematic shows a green LED.